philjhere/AzureHereMap/1_ARM_Template_Deploy/README.md

 <details>
 <summary><strong>Step-by-step instructions (expand for details)</strong></summary><p>

-1. Go to this [link](https://developer.here.com/?create=Freemium-Basic&keepState=true&step=account) to register for FREE with HERE.
+1. Go to this [link](https://developer.here.com/?create=Freemium-Basic&keepState=true&step=account) to register for FREE with HERE account.

 1. Provide your basic details and register your HERE account